ysdxz207/tnews/README.md

 # tnews
 - news server by spring mvc + mybatis + dubbo

-- no sql use redis
+- no sql db use redis

 - admin UI using B-JUI